UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/05/index.md

 ### Tasks

-Tasks in Embassy are what we call "asynchronous functions".
+A task in Embassy is represented by an *asynchronous function*.
 Asynchronous functions are different from normal functions, in the sense that they allow asynchronous code execution.
 Let's take an example from the previous lab:
 ```rust
 #[embassy_executor::task]
 async fn button_pressed(mut led: Output<'static, PIN_X>, mut button: Input<'static, PIN_X>) {